saltyorg/docs/docs/reference/multiple-instances.md

 sonarr_instances: ["sonarr", "sonarrbing", "sonarrbang", "sonarrboing"]
 ```

 The standard app tag will now set up all those instances.
+If one or more of the instances already exist, their existing configurations will not be touched or overwritten.

 Given the example above, `sb install sonarr` would install: